Einstein42/udi-ecobee-poly/README.md

 ## Upgrading

+When a new release is published, it should be released to the polyglot web store within an hour, currently around 40 minutes past the hour.

 1. Open the Polyglot web page
   1. Go to nodeserver store and click "Update" for "Ecobee"
   1. Wait for the update completed notice